-TRADITIONAL NEIGHBORHOOD
+TRADITIONAL NEIGHBORHOODS

-Yorkville's traditional neighborhood areas are generally located around Downtown Yorkville both north and south of the Fox River.
-These areas are defined by older homes that date from the mid-19th century to the 1950s, with a mix of Queen Anne, Bungalow, Colonial and Ranch architectural styles.
+Yorkville's traditional neighborhood areas are generally located around Downtown Yorkville both north and south of the Fox River (See Figure 6.1 on far right).
+These areas are defined by older homes that date from the mid-19th century to the 1950s, with a mix of Queen Anne, Bungalow, Colonial and Ranch house types.
 The overall planning emphasis for Traditional Neighborhoods is conservation of the existing housing stock; street, parkway and infrastructure improvements; and, compatible residential infill consistent with the overall character and scale of adjacent homes and blocks.